maartenpaauw/model-states-for-filament-docs/README.md

 ## Usage

-In this paragraph all available components and their features are listed.
+In this paragraph, all available components and their features are listed.

 ### State Column